daldridge/docusaurus-plugin-lunr/README.md

 The custom React hook used by the SearchBar component performs a dynamic import via `import(@site/versions.json)`.
 If a versions.json file is not present at the root of your docs repo, this will throw, and you apparently not catch that error and use a default empty array.
-The versions.json file is not created until you use the Docusaurus CLI to archive a varsion.
-Note that this plugin does not actually require you to have versions -- it only needs version.json, so the current suggestion is to manually create the file with emtpy array contents.
+The versions.json file is not created until you use the Docusaurus CLI to archive a version.
+Note that this plugin does not actually require you to have versions -- it only needs version.json, so the current suggestion is to manually create the file with empty array contents.